Frequently Asked Questions (FAQ) re. Application and Admission to M&B

 Answer: Applications must be submitted through the online application tool.
 Please do not send any documents by email or post unless we specifically ask you to. http://www.mind-and-brain.de/doctoral-program/application/online-application/

 Question: I have a BA degree and will finish my MA program in September.
 My MA program is a one-year program in England.
 Am I qualified to apply for doctoral studies in your program?

 Answer: The formal requirements for admission are: MA/MSc 120 ECTS (usually 90 ECTS for the coursework and 30 ECTS for the Master’s thesis and defense).
-We accept applications from applicants who have 300 ECTS in total for BA/BSc and MSc/MA irrespective of the exact distribution of the ECTS.
+We accept applications from applicants who have 300 ECTS in total from their BA/BSc and MSc/MA, irrespective of the exact distribution of the ECTS between these degrees.
 E.g., if you have acquired 200 ECTS in your BA/BSc and 100 in your MA/MSc, you will be fine.

 Question: I hold a Bachelor’s degree.
 Would I be eligible to apply for the doctoral program, or do I need to complete a Master’s degree before applying?

 Answer: You are required to hold a Master’s degree or be in the process of obtaining one in order to apply.

 The school also offers a Master’s program: http://www.mind-and-brain.de/master/

 Question: What is the “doctoral proposal”?
 What should it say?

 Answer: Your proposal for an original doctoral project is the central building block of your application to the school.
 From the proposals the admission committee hopes to glean the level of interest, methodological expertise, academic prowess and intellectual independence of the respective applicant.
 The proposal should have no more than five pages plus references and must relate to one of the six research areas of the school.
 All research proposals must have clear mind–brain relevance.
 You will have to upload your proposal with your online application.